Sekcr/A-simple-rainfall-runoff-model/README.md

+# A simple zero-parameter rainfall-runoff model
 This repository contains the code and input files for a simple zero-parameter rainfall-runoff model for undergraduate students.
+If you encounter with any problem, please do not hesitate to contact